 Corbett National Park is an early forest because Rudyard Kipling has kept it.
 Despite extensive tourism, Park maintains its environment.
 Humans must be scared of their strong sense of insignificance.
 More photos.

-Every day many tourists enjoy wildlife tourism activities like watching wild animals, birds and their photographic.
+Every day many tourists enjoy wildlife tourism activities like watching wild animals, birds, and their photography.
 This Park is divided into 5 parts so that tourism activities can be managed here.
-These tourism zones are famous for their beautiful flora and fauna, charms and wildlife.
-These zones are Dhiklana Zone, Canter Safari Zone, Bijrani Zone and Jhirna Safari Zone.
-This Forest officials organized safari tour in all tourism zones in two shifts.
+These tourism zones are famous for their beautiful flora and fauna, charms, and wildlife.
+These zones are Dhikala Zone, Canter Safari Zone, Bijrani Zone, and Jhirna Safari Zone.
+These Forest officials organized safari tours in all tourism zones in two shifts.

-Bijrani zone: After Dhiklana Bijrani is most famous zone in the Corbett national park.
-It is the highly visited zone by the day safari tourists.
-Magnify with the eye-catching natural beauty, this zone is famous for its relaxed and peaceful atmosphere inside the forest.
+Bijrani zone: After Dhikala Bijrani is the most famous zone in the Corbett national park.
+It is a highly visited zone by the day safari tourists.
+Magnified with its eye-catching natural beauty, this zone is famous for its relaxed and peaceful atmosphere inside the forest.
 Here you can watch a huge range of wildlife animals and birds.
-You can enjoy here the big grassland, various water narrow rivers, sal forest and thick sal forest.
+You can enjoy here the big grassland, various water narrow rivers, sal forest, and thick sal forest.
 It's also 1 km far away from Ramnagar.

-Jhirna Safari Zone: Its situated southern corner of Corbett Forest, This zone one of the most visited zone by day tourist because its open for day tourist throughout the year.
-The famous attraction of this zone are wild beers, tigers, wild elephants, many species of deer and sambar etc along this you can enjoy birds watching
+Jhirna Safari Zone: Its situated southern corner of Corbett Forest, This zone is one of the most visited zones by day tourists because its open for day tourists throughout the year.
+The famous attraction of this zone are wild beers, tigers, wild elephants, many species of deer and sambar, etc. along with this you can enjoy birds watching

-Sitabani Forest zone: This zone located at the jim Corbett national park outside area.
-This zone have many small rivers and dense forest and old temples.
-Here is an old stabani temples which is maintained by Archeological Survey of India (ASI).
-You will watch here a large number of those animals who feeds plants like many species of deer, Nilgai, sambars, Nilgai elephants and many species birds.
+Sitabani Forest zone: This zone is located at the Jim Corbett National Park outside area.
+This zone has many small rivers and dense forests and old temples.
+Here is an old Sitabani temple which is maintained by the Archaeological Survey of India (ASI).
+You will watch here a large number of those animals who feed plants like many species of deer, Nilgai, sambars, Nilgai elephants, and many species of birds.

-Jim Corbett National Park is one of best places to witness wildlife in their true glory.
+Jim Corbett National Park is one of the best places to witness wildlife in its true glory.

 The law that was implemented to overcome the delay was made in the forest reserved by the Chief Conservator of the forest.
 Later the boundary of the park was fixed with the advice of Major Jim Corbett and in 1936 the United Provinces National Park Act was implemented.
 This reserve forest became India's first national park and then after its founder Sir, Malcolm Hailey, it was appropriately named Halley National Park

-He spent his summer in Gurni House in Nainital, while in winter; he went to Kaladhungi in tarai forests.
-His bungalow in Kaladhungi was inside a dense forest which had a large population of animals with plants.
-In those days, at Nainital, Jim saw tigers and leopards within two and a half kilometres radius of Goddess Naini temple.
+He loved to spend the summers in Gurni House in Nainital and winters in the Kaladhungi in Tarai region.
+His bungalow in Kaladhungi was inside a dense forest that had a large population of animals with plants.
+In those days, at Nainital, Jim saw tigers and leopards within a two and a half kilometers radius of Goddess Naini temple.
 As a result of living in such exotic and beautiful surroundings, he made a beautiful natural connection with nature.

-At the sensitive age of ten years, he became a hunter, he first shot his leopard and faced animals in the forest and trained his gun on any wild animal.
+At the sensitive age of ten years, he became a hunter, he first shot his leopard and faced animals in the forest, and trained his gun on any wild animal.
 When he turned 80 years old, he joined the railway station at Mokama Ghat in Bihar, who worked as a fuel inspector and assistant station master.
-Then he became a labour contractor.
+Then he became a labor contractor.

-When the World War I broke in 1914, he took a batch of five hundred Kumaon labourers to France.
-He was good at recruiting and organizing labour and was able to make them work for him willingly.
-He also helped the British government by training allied soldiers in jungle warfare, he then hold the rank of lieutenant colonel.
-In 1920 after his health broke down he resigned from the job and returned to Nainital and for the next twenty-four years he served as an elected member of the Nainital municipal Board.
+At the time when World War I broke out in the year 1914, he led a group of around five hundred Kumaon workmen to France.
+He had proven skills in recruiting and then organizing them to work for him willingly.
+He continued assisting the British rules by providing training to the soldiers in popular forest warfare.
+After that, he was promoted to the rank of lieutenant colonel.
+In the year 1920 after his health conditions deteriorated, he gave up his job and went back to Nainital and for the next 24 years, he continued serving as an elected member of the Nainital municipal Board.

-When World War I broke out in 1914, he took a batch of five hundred Kumaon workers in France, who were fully prepared to recruit and organize and work for them.
-He assisted the British government by training soldiers in the jungle war, and then he was honoured with the post of Lieutenant Colonel.
+When the first World War broke out in the year 1914, Corbett led a troop of 500 workers from Kumaon and took them to France, who, he trained to work for them.
+He assisted the British government by training soldiers in the jungle war, and then he was honored with the post of Lieutenant Colonel.
 After the disruption of his health in 1920, he resigned from the job and returned to Nainital.
 And for the next twenty-four years, he worked as an elected member of the Municipality Board in Nainital.

-After serving the wildlife conservation in all its years of life, the gym in Kumaon and Gravel later became vigilant with the wildlife conservation of the savoir of peace and peace in the human devotees.
-And in 1956 the Indian government changed the name of the park - Corbett National Park in honour of Jim Corbett the powerful missionary for wildlife preservation in India.
+After serving the wildlife conservation in all its years of life, the gym in Kumaon and Gravel later became vigilant with the wildlife conservation of the savior of peace and peace in the human devotees.
+And in 1956 the Indian government changed the name of the park - Corbett National Park in honor of Jim Corbett the powerful missionary for wildlife preservation in India.

 Corbett is a sacrifice for tourists and wildlife lovers.
 There is permission to see the magnificent view for tourism in the selected areas of the Corbett Tiger Reserve and to see the different animals.
-In recent years, the number of people coming here has increased significantly.
+In these years, the volume of visitors has increased significantly.
 At present, more than 70,000 tourists from every season come to the park from India and abroad.

 In the morning and evening, elephant rides can be booked for wildlife and can be booked in the sloping campus.
 The National Park provides adventure and critical experience for wildlife, wildlife, photographers, and anglers.
 It is worthwhile to take advantage of your vehicle here.
 Some areas are allowed to roam, but only with a guide.

 Sitabani Forest Reserve: The distance of Seepage from Ramnagar is 10 km, which is famous as a very difficult forest area.
-In fact, it can not be part of Corbett Tiger Reserve.
-It is also called paradise of birds because birds with different types of feathers already make more attractive areas.
-Regardless of the reserve, forest is a good number of lives, which include leopards, king cobra, barking deer, tiger, wild boar and elephant.
-The historical result of this place is that, Sita, wife of Lord Rama, was expelled from the epic Ramayana under the epic Ramayana.
+In fact, it cannot be part of Corbett Tiger Reserve.
+It is also called the paradise of birds because birds with different types of feathers already make more attractive areas.
+Regardless of the reserve, the forest is a good number of lives, which include leopards, king cobra, barking deer, tiger, wild boar, and elephant.
+The historical result of this place is that Sita, the wife of Lord Rama, was expelled from the epic Ramayana under the epic Ramayana.

 By Rail: You can reach Corbett national park easily via rail and road from other cities of India.
-You can reach Corbett National Park from Nagar Railway Station Just Half an hour as it is 15 km far away from Nagar Railway Station.
-You can get direct train from Delhi to Ramnagar like Corbett link Express, Kathgodam and Ranikhet Express.
+You can reach Corbett National Park from Nagar Railway Station in Just Half an hour as it is 15 km far away from Nagar Railway Station.
+You can get a direct train from Delhi to Ramnagar like Corbett link Express, Kathgodam, and Ranikhet Express.

-By Road: Ramnagar well connected by roads all popular cities of India, The distance between Ramnagar and Delhi are 260 Km, State Government Uttarakhand provide you bus service to connect Moradabad Haldwani and Delhi
+By Road: Ramnagar is well connected by roads to all popular cities of India, The distance between Ramnagar and Delhi is 260 Km, State Government Uttarakhand provides you with bus service to connect Moradabad, Haldwani and Delhi.